An archbishop ambiguous on LGBT ideology is appointed secretary of the Dicastery for the Clergy

 The attribution of those theses was reported and commented on in various ecclesial circles, and it is especially significant now that Redaelli moves to a high-level position in the Curia.

 However, Redaelli’s move to the Dicastery for the Clergy does not automatically equate to a “liturgical policy,” because that direct competence is not there.
-But it does place a man with a controversial track record in an area that touches the daily life of the clergy: seminaries, discipline, diocesan tensions, and often also the conflict over liturgy.
+But it does place a man with a controversial history in an area that touches the everyday life of the clergy: seminaries, discipline, diocesan tensions, and often also the conflict over liturgy.

 Help Infovaticana continue informing